pamareel/PAC-Project-Demo/README.md

 Note that the order for running Python code should follow steps below and make sure that the connection detail in Python code is changed to be the same as your connection.

+* "find_PAC_value_GPU.py " give a result as a table named “PAC_hos_GPU”.
+* "find_PAC_value_TPU.py" give a result as a table named “PAC_hos_TPU”.
 * "costSaving_table_GPU.py" give a result as 2 tables named “CostSaving_GPU” and “CostSaving_hos_GPU”.
 * "costSaving_table_TPU.py" give a result as 2 tables named “CostSaving_TPU” named “CostSaving_hos_TPU”.
-* "find_PAC_value_GPU.py " give a result as a table named “PAC_hos_GPU”.
-* "find_PAC_value_TPU.py" give a result as a table named “PAC_hos_TPU”.
 * "find_Gini_GPU.py" give a result as a table named “Gini_drugs_GPU”.
 * "find_Gini_TPU.py" give a result as a table named “Gini_drugs_TPU”.

-The result from Python code will be in ".xlsx" file which is needed to be converted again to ".csv" file for using in our project.
+The result from Python code will be in ".xlsx" file which is needed to be converted again to ".csv" file for using in this project.

 3. Additional data table. (https://drive.google.com/open?id=189K7H0eZH557CyJRnfUgaLxZXN-7-k_t)